ppy/osu-wiki/news/2023/2023-12-22-how-advances-in-technology-affected-the-osu-community.md

 ---
 layout: post
-title: How advances in technology affected the osu! community
+title: How Advances in Technology Affected the osu!
+Community
 date: 2023-12-22 12:00:00 +0000
 ---